Any color$120 $60 Save 50%

 Before you take your Merrell hiking shoes outdoors, it’s a must to break them in first.
 This should be done so that your feet can get used to these shoes and prevent any foot problems during your hike.
 The process of breaking a shoe entails wearing it in a controlled environment until they soften up.
 Once this process is complete, you can now take your pair on your next outdoor adventure.

-Frequently asked questions about Merrell hiking shoes
+Frequently asked questions about Merrell hiking shoes for men and women

 Which sock goes best with my Merrell hiking shoes?